 M.S., Johns Hopkins University

-Prior to joining CitiFinancial, Mr. Ahmad worked as a Lead Designer for a consultant company called Novations.
-As a Lead Designer, he was responsible for leading projects teams in the development of online training solutions for clients such as Verizon, Concert, and XO Communications.
+Prior to working for OneMain Financiall, Mr. Ahmad worked as a Lead Designer for a Telecommunications training consultant company called Novations.
+As a Lead Designer, he was responsible for leading projects teams in the design and development of online training solutions for clients such as Verizon, Concert, and XO Communications.
 Before Novations, Mr. Ahmad worked for Zurich Insurance as a Training Consultant where he was responsible for designing and facilitating instructor-led training, and developing computer-based training solutions in support of the company's underwriting personnel.

 Since 2001, Mr. Ahmad has served as an adjunct faculty member in the University of Maryland , Baltimore County's Instructional Systems Design Graduate program, teaching EDUC 683, which is a class that focuses on the design and management of multi-media design projects.